krizzdewizz/saeubere-deinen-weg/README-en.md

 # Distinction from other protest actions

-"Clean Your Way" is a silent protest action.
+"Cleans your Way" is a silent protest action.
 Nobody gets hurt.
 Neither the actionists nor the "goal" of the action: the other people.

 We have fun cleaning up our environment.
 We do not have to chain, glue or otherwise endanger our health or that of others.